premsingh8171/kotlin_programs/README.md

 > So the result will be Compile-Time Error
 ```

-6.Which of the below Line number will cause a compile time error, when this code is executed?
+6. Which of the below Line number will cause a compile time error, when this code is executed?

 ```kotlin
 > fun main() {